faryabib/faryabib.github.io/index.md

 + Institute for Translational Medicine and Therapeutics [(ITMAT)](http://www.itmat.upenn.edu/) supported our proposal for single cell epigenomics study of Leukemia.

-+ After more than a year researching in the lab, Yeqiao Zhao was admitted to the GGR PhD program.
++ After more than a year researching in the lab, Yeqiao Zhao was admitted to the Genetics & Epigenetics PhD program at UPenn.
 Congratulations Yeqiao!

 <br>